 Foyre Rewbe2 (Women and Energy)

-This ENERGIA-funded programme aims to scale-up access to productive uses of energy for women enterprises in Senegal.
-Following the success of the previous Women’s Economic Empowerment and Advocacy programmes, it includes interventions designed to: (1) increase the number of women entrepreneurs equipped with skills, knowledge and resources to use energy to enhance productivity; (2) create an enabling policy and market environments through enhanced awareness and involvement of the public and private sector; (3) build evidence and knowledge by testing pioneering innovations; and (4) strengthen synergies with actors operating in the same space.
+Funded by ENERGIA, the programme aimed to scale-up access to productive uses of energy for women enterprises in Senegal.
+Following the success of the previous Women’s Economic Empowerment and Advocacy programmes, it included interventions designed to: (1) increase the number of women entrepreneurs equipped with skills, knowledge and resources to use energy to enhance productivity; (2) create an enabling policy and market environments through enhanced awareness and involvement of the public and private sector; (3) build evidence and knowledge by testing pioneering innovations; and (4) strengthen synergies with actors operating in the same space.

 The Rockefeller project

-The Rockefeller project seeks to address energy poverty in Africa by catalysing the growth of a viable mini-grid sector.
-In an effort to stimulate electricity demand and increase affordability, Energy 4 Impact is piloting a tariff-by down facility to enable consumers to afford and utilise more power; and a working capital facility for mini-grid developers to finance the purchase of energy efficient appliances to be sold on credit to their consumers (households and commercial).
-This work hopes to produce an evidence base that supports the case for more systematic support for mini-grids and the low income customers and businesses they serve on the key business model drivers: tariff and consumption.
+The Rockefeller project sought to address energy poverty in Africa by catalysing the growth of a viable mini-grid sector.
+In an effort to stimulate electricity demand and increase affordability, Energy 4 Impact piloted a tariff-by down facility to enable consumers to afford and utilise more power; and a working capital facility for mini-grid developers to finance the purchase of energy efficient appliances to be sold on credit to their consumers (households and commercial).
+This work produced an evidence base and made the case for more systematic support for mini-grids and the low income customers and businesses they serve on the key business model drivers: tariff and consumption.

 Renewable Energy 4 Refugees (RE4R)